wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

 is _different_ from wxDC and wxGraphicsContext that use logical pixels.

-Under MSW physical pixels are same as logical ones, but when writing portable code you need to convert between logical and physical pixels using wxWindow::GetContentScaleFactor(): this function returns a value greater than or equal to 1 (and always just 1 under MSW), so a value in logical pixels needs to be multiplied by it in order to obtain the value in physical pixels.
+Under MSW physical pixels are same as logical ones, but when writing portable code you need to convert between logical and physical pixels.
+This can be done using convenience wxWindow::FromPhys() and wxWindow::ToPhys() functions similar to the DIP functions above or by directly multiplying or dividing by wxWindow::GetContentScaleFactor(): this function returns a value greater than or equal to 1 (and always just 1 under MSW), so a value in logical pixels needs to be multiplied by it in order to obtain the value in physical pixels.